The More You Know iPhone, the Better it Gets!

 The History icon on the left end of the toolbar will show you the history of the topics you've read.
 The app icon on the opposite end returns you to Skrol.

-For further convenience, you can switch the guide into the light mode, search through the items, and enlarge the font size.
+For further convenience, you can switch the Guide between the dark and light modes, search through the items, and enlarge the font size.

 Adding and researching contacts